 Put simply, Shane Doan had an outstanding career.
 However, was it good enough to warrant induction into the Hockey Hall of Fame?

 The Case Against Doan

-Based upon Doan’s body of work and NHL statistics in comparison to other players who have so far been left out of the Hockey Hall of Fame, it looks like he might have to wait a while for induction, despite his strong career.
+Based upon Doan’s body of work and NHL statistics in comparison to other players who have so far been left out of the Hall, it looks like he might have to wait a while for induction, despite his strong career.

 As we discussed previously, former players like Keith Tkachuk, Jeremy Roenick, and Daniel Alfredsson, who all reached the 1,000-point milestone in 1,100 games or fewer, are on the outside looking in.
 On the other hand, Doan played in 1,540 games and recorded just 972 points, for a per-game average of 0.63, or a 52-point pace over an 82-game season.

 Statistically, the numbers just aren’t on Doan’s side when comparing him to his peers.